alankrantas/micropython-TTP229-BSF/README.md

 # MicroPython ESP8266/ESP32 Driver for TTP229-BSF 16-key Capacitive Keypad in Serial Interface Mode

 This MicroPython driver is for TTP229-BSF capacitive keypad on ESP8266/ESP3.
-Tested on both ESP8266 and ESP32 v1.11 firmware.
+Tested on both ESP8266 (WeMos D1 mini) and ESP32 (BPI:bit) with v1.11 firmware.

 The serial interface of TTP229-BSF <b>is not I2C</b> but it allows you to control this keypad via only 2 wires.
-Not to be confused with TTP229-LSF, which is a real I2C device.
+Not to be confused with TTP229-LSF, which is a true I2C device.

 ## Hardware Configuration

-TTP229-BSF's serial interface supports either 8 or 16 key mode, as well as single/multiple key mode.
+TTP229-BSF's serial interface supports either 8 or 16 key mode (see [datasheet](https://www.sunrom.com/get/611100)), as well as single/multiple key mode.
 For some of the settings hardware configuration is required:

 ![11-1035x1200](https://user-images.githubusercontent.com/44191076/69064016-6ec49c00-0a58-11ea-9b46-c10f4f1a9cdf.jpg)